chuanfuyap/chuanfuyap.github.io/about.md

 #### MBiolSci, University of Sheffield,     2010-2014
 Integrated Masters in Biochemistry, with final year project focusing on dynamic model of macrophage infection by _Staph aureus_.
 ## Publication
+> My list of publication in chronological order

 1) [Model Parameterization with Quantitative Proteomics: Case Study with Trehalose Metabolism in Saccharomyces cerevisiae](https://doi.org/10.3390/pr9010139)

     Yap, C. F., Garcia Albornoz, M., Jarnuczak, A., Hubbard, S. & Schwartz, J-M.